julian-khan/weather-app/README.md

 # About my weather app

-Hello and thank you for viewing my weather app project.
-I created this app by independently learning about the technologies implemented and undertaking a Master of Information Technology degree online at the University of Southern Queensland.
+Hello and thank you for viewing my first project, which is a weather app.
+I created this app by completing The Odin Project, which is an online course for learning full-stack web development.
+I independently learned about the utilised technologies before commencing my Master of Information Technology degree at the University of Southern Queensland.

-# YouTube video of my app
-Below is a quick YouTube video in which I demonstrate the weather app's functionality.
-(Link to be uploaded soon)

 #Why I built this app
 I built this weather app to improve my competencies with the technologies commonly used in front-end web development.
 Another reason I created this app is to demonstrate my abilities, proactiveness and high level of motivation as a junior software developer.

-I intend to continue to work on this app to improve on and demonstrate my technical skills.
-For example, I will learn more about ASP.NET Core and C# by reading their documentation.
-I will then implement a backend with these technologies for my web app, so that users can create an account, log in and out, save and view their favourite cities and change settings that persist between sessions.
+Please note that as this was my first major software development project, it is not as well designed or implemented as my more recent projects that are also on GitHub.

 # Technologies used
 This app was created using various technologies, including:
 - Visual Studio Code
 - Git for version control with the Feature Branch Workflow
 - npm and a configured package.json file
 - React (Create React App) and Javascript
 - Tools such as Webpack and Babel for creating optimised production builds (managed by Create React App)
-- Tailwind CSS (PostCSS framework)
+- Tailwind CSS (a PostCSS plugin)
 -HTML5
 - ESLint and Prettier for linting and formatting my code
 - Github for hosting my code and Github pages for hosting the app's deployed builds.